gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/GabrielaSilva/UseCaseDiagramReviewLog.md

 The Progression Display makes sense as a sub-system tied to campaign progression.

-I think Autosave should be a specialization of Save Progress or there should be some "save data" use case that both extend.
+I think Autosave should be a specialization of Save Progress or there should be some "save data" use case that both include.
 Since AutoSave doesn't actually require used input, it might not make sense for it to extend Save Progress, which interacts with the player.

 The descriptions are helpful.
 I'm not sure they're all written in the tense of the typical format though.